-Orchids, fossils and fossilised corals can be found on the most western island of Estonia dotted with juniper bushes, making for a great hiking destination throughout the year.
+Orchids, fossils and fossilised corals can be found on the most western island of Estonia dotted with juniper bushes, making for a great nature destination throughout the year, especially for hiking trails!

-Those looking to learn more about natural history of Vilsandi should head over to the visitor’s centre of Vilsandi National Park displaying a collection of fossils and a permanent exhibition about the long-established park.
+Those looking to learn more about the natural history of Vilsandi should head over to the visitor’s centre which displays a collection of fossils and a permanent exhibition about the long-established park.